Richard Blackburn: Early years

 Blackburn was born on 26 July 1918 in Mount Lofty, South Australia.
-He was the son of Brigadier Arthur Seaforth Blackburn VC and Rose Ada Blackburn (née Kelly).
+He was the son of Brigadier Arthur Blackburn VC and Rose Ada Blackburn (née Kelly).
 His father was at that time a prominent legal practitioner in South Australia, and was later to serve as a Commissioner of the now defunct Commonwealth Court of Conciliation and Arbitration.
 Blackburn was educated at St Peter's College, Adelaide and was an undergraduate at St Mark's College at the University of Adelaide.
 He graduated with First Class Honours in English Literature from the University of Adelaide.
 He won the John Howard Clark Prize as the candidate who was placed highest in the final examination.
 He was chosen as the Rhodes Scholar for South Australia in 1940, but did not take it up immediately because of the outbreak of the Second World War.

 On 14 May 1940, during the Second World War, Blackburn enlisted in the Australian Army at Adelaide.
 He served with the Second Australian Imperial Force (2nd AIF) on active service in North Africa and Papua New Guinea until his discharge on 7 November 1945 as a captain in the 2/9th Division Cavalry Regiment.